Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddLogicService.rst

 Edit :file:`peek_plugin_tutorial/__init__.py`
 `````````````````````````````````````````````

-When the Server service loads the plugin, it first calls the
+When the peek logic service loads the plugin, it first calls the
-:command:`peekServerEntryHook()` method from the :command:`peek_plugin_tutorial` package.
+:command:`peekLogicServiceEntryHook()` method from the :command:`peek_plugin_tutorial` package.

-The :command:`peekServerEntryHook()` method returns the Class that the server should
+The :command:`peekLogicServiceEntryHook()` method returns the Class that the peek logic service should
 create to initialise and start the plugin.

 As far as the Peek Platform is concerned, the plugin can be structured how ever it likes